Float-Capital/float-subgraph-uncrashable/README.md

 ## Contributions

 This is an open source project and any contributions are welcome!
 Please see the [Contribution Guidelines](github.com/Float-Capital/float-subgraph-uncrashable/blob/main/CONTRIBUTING.md) to start contributing.

-## Dev notes

-The templates folders are submodules, run this command to clone

-`git submodule update --init`